The advantages of the classic savings account

 Keeping your money safe and secure is just one of the benefits of a savings account.
 Another bonus is that the cash you put into a savings account earns interest.
 Interest is money paid to you by the bank at a specific rate.
 Money in a savings account typically earns more interest than it would in a checking account.3

-In a savings account, you’ll also benefit from compound interest.
+You could also benefit from compound interest.
 Here’s how that works: When your bank pays you interest, the money they give you increases your balance.
 The next time they pay you interest, it’ll be based on that new, larger balance.
 This means the bank is actually giving you a percentage of the money they’ve already paid you.
 It’s a great way to grow your savings without even making a deposit.

 When shopping for interest rates on savings accounts, look for a competitive rate that will help you get the most out of your hard-earned money.
 Remember, even 1% of $5,000 is $50.
 That’s an extra $50 the bank gives you just for saving your own cash.
 Think of it as a night out at the movies, an extra tank of gas or a holiday gift for a loved one courtesy of your bank.